ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Testing-angular-with-karma.md

 The code coverage report can help you find functions that aren't fully tested yet.
 However, your goal shouldn't be to get a 100% coverage.
-Getting a 100% isn't that hard, simply calling all functions with some different inputs so all branches are covered will get you there (e.g. an if else gives you two branches to cover).
+Getting a 100% isn't that hard, simply calling all functions with some different inputs will get you there.
 It won't mean that your code is fully tested.
 To give you an example, suppose you have a function that sorts a list.
-You use it in some tests, give it some different inputs so all branches are covered and you get a 100% coverage.
+You write some tests with different inputs so all branches are covered and you get a 100% coverage.
-The ordering of the list could still be completely wrong and not what you expect, although it's full covered.
+The ordering of the list could still be completely wrong and not what you expect, although it's fully covered.
 By using `expect` to verify that the output is correct, you'll be doing a way better job.
 Even then there may be scenario's that aren't tested despite the coverage report stating that part of the code is covered.
 So try to think of the various possible scenarios (both success and error scenarios) and translate those to tests.